FlxGen/WebViewToPDF/README.md

 # WebViewToPDF

-Use HTML from UIWebView or your own HTML to create a PDF using UIMarkupTextPrintFormatter.
+Use HTML from UIWebView or your own HTML to create a PDF with UIMarkupTextPrintFormatter.
+For Xamarin.iOS.